siddhiparte24/siddhiparte24/README.md

-### Hi there 👋
+### Hello 👋

 ## About Me

-- 📚 Currently pursuing degree in Information Technolgy Engineering
+- 📚 Currently pursuing degree in Computer Engineering
 -  🖤 Like to work in Backend
 -  🛠 Currently learning Python frameworks